 In 2004 Kurzak made her debut at The Metropolitan Opera in the role of Olympia in Les Contes d’Hoffmann.
 In the same season she debuted at the Royal Opera House-Covent Garden as Aspasia in Mitridate, Re di Ponto.
-The artist returned to the Met, singing Blonde in Entführung aus dem Serail, Gilda in Rigoletto, Gretel in Hansel & Gretel and Adina in L’Elisir d’amore.
-Since her first London appearance, Kurzak has returned regularly to the Royal Opera House, where she has performed roles of Norina (Don Pasquale), Adina (L’elisir d’amore), Susanna, Matilde (Matilde di Shabran), achieving a real triumph on this stage and most recently as Fiorilla (Turco in Italia), Rosina (Il Barbiere di Siviglia), Gilda, the title role in Lucia di Lammermoor and Liù in Turandot.
+The artist returned to the Met, singing Blonde in Die Entführung aus dem Serail, Gilda in Rigoletto, Gretel in Hansel & Gretel, Adina in L’Elisir d’amore and Nedda in Pagliacci.
+Since her first London appearance, Kurzak has returned regularly to the Royal Opera House, where she has performed roles of Norina (Don Pasquale), Adina, Susanna, Matilde (Matilde di Shabran), achieving a real triumph on this stage and most recently as Fiorilla, Rosina (Il Barbiere di Siviglia), Gilda, Lucia di Lammermoor and Liù (Turandot).

-Kurzak has appeared as well at the Staatsoper in Berlin (Queen of the Night, Mimì in La Bohème), Teatro Regio in Parma and Théâtre du Capitole in Toulouse (Gilda), Bavarian State Opera in Munich (Cleopatra, Adele, Rosina, Fiorilla, Adina, Rachel in La Juive), Vienna State Opera (Rosina, Adina, Susanna, Marie, Gilda, Violetta), Teatro Regio in Torino (Vioetta), Teatro Massimo in Palermo (Norina), Teatro Massimo di Bellini in Catania (concert with arias by Bellini), Teatro Real in Madrid (Susanna, Marie), Lyric Opera House in Chicago (Blonde), Salzburg Festival (concert arias by Mozart, Ännchen and Donna Anna), Arena di Verona (Rosina, Juliette, Gilda, Verdi-Gala), Los Angeles Opera (Fiordiligi), San Francisco Opera (Gilda), Palau de les Arts in Valencia and Gran Teatre del Liceu (Adina), Mozart Festival in A Coruña as well as at the Welsh National Opera in Cardiff (Aspasia) and at the Theater an der Wien (Donna Anna and Amenaide), Finnish National Opera (Gilda), National Opera in Warsaw (Gilda, Violetta, Lucia) and Teatro La Fenice (Donna Anna), Opernhaus in Zürich (Gilda, Norina, Nedda), Deutsche Oper Berlin (Violetta, Adina), Opéra de Paris (Adina, Micaela in Carmen, Alice Ford in Falstaff, Vitellia in La Clemenza di Tito) and Seattle Opera (Lucia), Opéra de Monte-Carlo (Luisa Miller).
+Kurzak has appeared as well at the Staatsoper in Berlin (Queen of the Night, Mimì in La Bohème), Teatro Regio in Parma and Théâtre du Capitole in Toulouse (Gilda), Bavarian State Opera in Munich (Cleopatra, Adele, Rosina, Fiorilla, Adina, Rachel in La Juive), Vienna State Opera (Rosina, Adina, Susanna, Marie, Gilda, Violetta, Desdemona, Liù), Teatro Regio in Torino (Vioetta), Teatro Massimo in Palermo (Norina), Teatro Massimo di Bellini in Catania (concert with arias by Bellini), Teatro Real in Madrid (Susanna, Marie), Lyric Opera House in Chicago (Blonde), Salzburg Festival (concert arias by Mozart, Ännchen and Donna Anna), Arena di Verona (Rosina, Juliette, Gilda, Verdi-Gala), Los Angeles Opera (Fiordiligi), San Francisco Opera (Gilda), Palau de les Arts in Valencia and Gran Teatre del Liceu (Adina), Mozart Festival in A Coruña as well as at the Welsh National Opera in Cardiff (Aspasia), Theater an der Wien (Donna Anna and Amenaide), Finnish National Opera (Gilda), National Opera in Warsaw (Gilda, Violetta, Lucia), Teatro La Fenice (Donna Anna), Opernhaus in Zürich (Gilda, Norina, Nedda), Deutsche Oper Berlin (Violetta, Adina), Opéra de Paris (Adina, Micaela in Carmen, Alice Ford in Falstaff, Vitellia in La Clemenza di Tito) and Seattle Opera (Lucia), Opéra de Monte-Carlo (Luisa Miller).